 - Now, what you need to do is forge a message.
 To do this you can use applications like Spoof text for Android and iPhone you can use apps like Fake- a- Information.

-How to send work files with extension like Zip, Rar, PDF etc.
+How to Send Work Files with an Extension like Zipping, Rar, PDF etc.

-Tell us which of the WhatsApp Tips and Tricks mentioned helped you, if you want us to add some hack you have found out, do mention it in the comment sections below.
+Tell us which of the WhatsApp Tips and Tricks 2017 mentioned helped you.
+You can also add some hack you have found out, do mention it in the comment sections below.
 Or if you just want to show some love go ahead to the comment boxes.